programminghistorian/jekyll/_posts/2021-09-08-cfp-jisc-ph.md

 ---
-title: Call for Papers: Computational analysis skills for large-scale humanities data
+title: Call for Papers for Computational analysis skills for large-scale humanities data
 authors:
 -James Baker
 layout: post
 categories: posts

 ---

 **The Programming Historian invites proposals of new tutorials dealing with computational analysis of large-scale digital collections, as a part of a special series developed in partnership with the National Archives and Jisc.**